xLeiti/cs2-spawn-balloons/README.md

 🟩 A well known insta lineup exists for this spawn

-Definition insta lineup: A lineup that is perfomed directly from a spawn location.
+Definition insta lineup: A lineup that is performed directly from a spawn location.
 Only one movement key (WASD) can be pressed, a sequence of multiple movement keys doesn't count.

 ### Supported maps:
 - de_mirage